slok/go-prometheus-middleware/Readme.md

 This middleware will measure metrics of a Go net/http handler in Prometheus format.
 The metrics measured are based on [RED] and/or [Four golden signals], follow standards and try to be measured in a efficent way.

-If you are using a framework instead of go `net/http` library, do not worry, there are multiple helpers available to get middlewares fo the most used http Go frameworks.
+If you are using a framework that isn't directly compatible with go's `http.Handler` interface from the std library, do not worry, there are multiple helpers available to get middlewares fo the most used http Go frameworks.

 ## Getting Started